-For inverter based systems above 50 kW up to 300 kW, certified and tested in accordance with the most recent revision of UL 1741 and its supplement A (SA), applicants and utilities are encouraged, but not required, to use the expedited application process (Section I.B).
+For inverter based systems above 50 kW up to 300 kW, certified and tested in accordance with the most recent revision of UL 1741, including supplement B (UL 1741 SB), and with settings as specified in the utility's technical requirements document , applicants and utilities are encouraged, but not required, to use the expedited application process (Section I.B).

 Exception 1: For all systems 50 kW up to 5 MW that are proposed to be installed in underground secondary network areas, the applicant should be aware that a Coordinated Electric System Interconnection Review (CESIR) may be required by the utility, based on each utility's specific technical requirements and design considerations on a case-by-case basis.
 In some cases, interconnection may not be allowed or approved.
-DG systems interconnected to underground secondary network systems can cause unique design issues and overall reliability problems for the utilities.
-The utility has ten (10) Business Days upon receipt of the original application submittal and payment to determine if the applicant in writing of its findings upon review of the application.
+DG systems interconnected to underground secondary network systems can cause unique design issues and overall reliability problems for the utility.
+The utility has ten (10) Business Days upon receipt of the original application submittal and payment to determine if the application is complete and whether it is eligible for interconnection.
+The utility shall notify the applicant in writing of its findings upon review of the application.
 If the utility determines that the DG system cannot be interconnected or requires additional information be submitted and/or additional review time is needed, the applicant can: